 - 1. Bachelor's degree (B.S.) or its equivalent from an accredited institution.
-Also, higher degrees as Master in Science (MS) or Master in Health Sciences (MHS), are also accepted in specific situations. - 2.
+Higher degrees, such as Master in Science (MS) or Master in Health Sciences (MHS), or professional doctoral degrees, are also accepted in specific situations. - 2.
 Minimum general grade point average (GPA) of 3.0 in a scale of 4.0 - 3.
-Minimum grade point average in science courses (GPS) of 3.0 in a scale of 4.0 - \The grade point average in science courses (GPS) [science and mathematics courses] of the MS or MHS program, will be considered for the GPS calculation for admission. - \\Courses taken as a "Special Student" in the MSC, UPR system or another accredited institution of higher education, cannot be used to calculate the GPS for admission to the program.
-"Special Student", as defined by the "Manual del Registrador", is a student that is not active in the UPR System or any other higher education institution, has not been admitted to any graduate program, be it at the UPR system or another accredited institution of higher education, and has been authorized by the Director of one of the five departments indicated above, and the Director of the Graduate Program of the Division for Biomedical Sciences to take courses of the Graduate Program prior to seeking admission in any of its programs or for other particular reasons (e.g. updating knowledge in a particular field of expertise needed for the person's present job)1.
+Minimum grade point average in science courses (GPS) of 3.0 in a scale of 4.0 - The grade point average in science courses (GPS) [science and mathematics courses] of the MS or MHS program, will be considered for the GPS calculation for admission. - Courses taken as a "Special Student" in the MSC, UPR system or another accredited institution of higher education, cannot be used to calculate the GPS for admission to the program.
+"Special Student", as defined by the "Manual del Registrador", is a student that is not active in the UPR System or any other higher education institution, and has not been admitted to any graduate program, be it at the UPR system or at another accredited institution of higher education.
+The student must receive an authorization by the Director of one of the five departments indicated above, as well as by the Director of the Graduate Program of the Division for Biomedical Sciences, to take courses within the Graduate Program prior to seeking admission in any of its programs, or for other particular reasons (e.g., updating knowledge in a particular field of expertise needed for the person's present job)1.
+A maximum of 8 semester credits for each of two academic sessions is allowed for special students1.
 However, if the courses taken as a special student are approved with a minimum grade of "B" or higher, and the student is eventually admitted to one of the Division's Graduate Programs, some of these courses could be transferred to the student's graduate academic record, if recommended by the Departmental Graduate Committee and the Graduate Program, up to a maximum of 10 credits for a MS program, or 20 credits for a PhD program.
-For students who have a MS or MHS degree or are in a MS program and want to apply for admission or transfer to a PhD program, the procedures in Appendix H need to be followed.
+For students who have an MS or MHS degree, or who are in an MS program and want to apply for admission to a PhD program, the procedures in Appendix H need to be followed.